ic4j/ic4j-candid-gson/README.md

 ## JSON (Gson) serialization and deserialization

-Use JacksonSerializer to serialize Gson JsonElement or Gson compatible Pojo class to Candid
+Use GsonSerializer to serialize Gson JsonElement or Gson compatible Pojo class to Candid

 ```
 JsonElement jsonValue;